 What are the symptoms of gonorrhea infection?

 Symptoms may be different or even non-existent, depending on your body.
 It’s pretty common for a person with a penis to have gonorrhea but not to have any symptoms, and even more so if the infection is in their butt or throat.
-For people with vaginas/front holes, lower abdominal pain and bleeding between periods or having heavier periods are common.
+For people with vaginas/front holes, pain/burning when urinating, discharge, and/or bleeding between periods are common.
 If you have gonorrhea you might get symptoms like a dry or sore throat, itchiness and pain when you have a bowel movement, a discharge from your penis or vagina/front hole, and/or pain or burning when you pee.
 An infection in your throat might cause discharge, but this is less common.
 Symptoms can take between two and ten days to show up.
 Rarely, if left untreated, gonorrhea can get into your blood and cause joint pain, rashes, or other symptoms.

 You’ll probably know if you have an infection in your penis or vagina/front hole.
 But just in case, make sure to tell your healthcare provider if you are experiencing any of the symptoms above or if one of your partners was recently diagnosed with an STD.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.

 We can cure a gonorrhea infection with antibiotics.
 But you shouldn’t have any sex for seven days after you start your antibiotics to make sure the infection goes away.
 Gonorrhea is also a smart bacterium, and has developed resistance to several kinds of antibiotics.
 CDC right now recommends using both a shot of ceftriaxone and taking oral azithromycin.
 If your symptoms continue for more than a few days after you get treated, you should go back to your healthcare provider and get checked.